Martin Burgess

-Edward Martin Burgess FSA FBHI (born 21 November 1931), known as Martin Burgess, is an English horologist and master clockmaker.
+Edward Martin Burgess FSA FBHI (21 November 1931 – 21 February 2022), known as Martin Burgess, was an English horologist and master clockmaker.

 Early life

 Born in Yorkshire, Burgess was educated at Gresham's School, Holt, between 1944 and 1949, where he was a member of Farfield.
 His exact contemporaries at Farfield included Robert Aagaard, later a furniture maker and conservator who founded the youth movement Cathedral Camps.

 Burgess's memories of Gresham's during the freezing months of January to March 1947, the coldest British winter on record, are quoted at length in I Will Plant Me a Tree: an Illustrated History of Gresham's School (2002).
 Not only was the winter icy cold, but because of fuel-shortages the school was unheated.
 Burgess recalls that "Periods were held in full overcoats and scarves and gloves.
 If it happened now the School would be closed, but such a step was not even thought of then.
 In any case, the roads were blocked...
 One day the School was called out to dig out a farm, or was it a small village?
 Hurrah!
 No periods!
 In the afternoon everyone prayed there would be periods, it was so cold.
 A man had died."